pudly/schmopera-hugo/content/articles/slapstick-done-right-burnaby-lyric-operas-barber.md

 date = "2018-03-04T20:44:00-05:00"
 lastmod = "2018-03-05T08:01:00-05:00"
 publishDate = "2018-03-04T21:18:00-05:00"
-slug = "slapstick-done-right-burnaby-lyric-operas-barber"
-title = "Slapstick done right: Burnaby Lyric Opera&#039;s Barber"
+short_description = "When Figaro needs a guitar, a hand simply juts out from the wings with a guitar in hand, then promptly collects it when he's done.
+The show is full of hilarious slapstick comedy, amazing comic acting, and is an absolute comedic tour de force, which had the audience howling with laughter throughout." slug = "slapstick-done-right-burnaby-lyric-operas-barber" title = "Slapstick done right: Burnaby Lyric Opera&#039;s Barber"
 +++